-Chief of Police Keith Blake is proud to lead alongside the sworn and civilian members of Tosguna, to serve the beautiful community of Tsuut’ina Nation.
-Chief Blake believes in the importance of providing community centered policing, adapting to meet the cultural and socioeconomic needs of Tsuut’ina Peoples to address root causes of crime.
+Chief of Police Keith Blake is proud to lead alongside the sworn and non-sworn members of Tosguna, and to serve the beautiful community of Tsuut’ina Nation.
+Chief Blake believes in the importance of providing community centered policing, adapting to meet the cultural and socioeconomic needs of the Tsuut’ina Peoples and to address root causes of crime.

 After serving 24 years in the Royal Canadian Mounted Police, Keith Blake was sworn in as the 5th Chief of Police of the Tsuut’ina Nation Police Service on May 16th, 2013.